theoryno3/css-html-js-minify/README.md

 # Why?:

-- **Why another Compressor ?**, theres lots of Compressor for Web files outthere!; *Or maybe not ?*.
+- **Why another Compressor ?**, there are lots of compressors for web files out there!; *Or maybe not ?*.
-- Lots work inside DJango/Flask only, or Frameworks of PHP/Java/Ruby, or can Not process whole folders.
+- Many of them only work inside Django/Flask, or frameworks of PHP/Java/Ruby, or can not process whole folders.
-- This project is the big brother of [another project that does the inverse, a Beautifier for the Web.](https://github.com/juancarlospaco/css-html-prettify#css-html-prettify)
+- This project is the big brother of another project that does the inverse, a [Beautifier for the Web.](https://github.com/juancarlospaco/css-html-prettify#css-html-prettify)

 **Input CSS:**
 ```css
 /*!
  * preserve commment
  */